ThinkR-open/fusen/README.md

 > a package.

-Indeed, this {fusen} package is a real-world example of {fusen} use as it was itself created from the `"dev_history.Rmd"` templates available in `"dev/"` folder in its GitHub repository.
+Indeed, this {fusen} package is a real-world example of {fusen} use as it was itself created from the `"dev_history"` flat templates available in `"dev/"` folder in its GitHub repository.

 ## Installation